icaoberg/icaoberg/README.md

 ![](https://komarev.com/ghpvc/?username=icaoberg)

 # About Me
-I am research software specialist at the [Pittsburgh Supercomputing Center (PSC)](https://www.psc.edu/) tinkering with technology in scientific related projects.
+I am research software specialist tinkering with technology in scientific related projects.

 I enjoy writing or contributing to open source projects, reusing old tech, playing with new tech, cooking and listening to good music.